ClaireBenes/Raylib-BulletHellEngine/README.md

 ## 💡 Inspiration

-This project was inspired by the work of **Erik Bolumburu** and his [Touhou Clone Engine](https://github.com/erikbolumburu11/Touhou-Clone-Engine).
-While his work influenced some ideas (especially the look of the engine itself), the code in this project was **entirely rewritten from scratch** in my own way.
+This project was inspired by the work of **Erik Bolumburu** and his [Touhou Clone Engine](https://github.com/erikbolumburu11/Touhou-Clone-Engine) who gave me the idea for the look of the project.

 ## 📌 Status